 This post contains affiliate links, which means that if you purchase something, I earn a small commission at no extra cost to you.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!

-E.P.S.I. (essential probiotic soil inoculant) is a new fertilizer from Lily Plain Gardens that I’ve just started using in 2023.
+E.P.S.I. (essential probiotic soil inoculant) is a fertilizer from Lily Plain Gardens that I started using in 2023.
 It’s made right here in Saskatoon and is a shelf-stable, chemical-free compost tea that fertilizes and fixes your soil.
 It comes highly recommended to me by Dave Kearnsy of Kearnsy Consulting.
 If Dave is passionate about something, I usually go get it and use it without question.

-I’ve noticed a difference this year applying it to my plants that look like they need some help.
+When first using it, I noticed a difference applying it to my plants that look like they need some help.
 The plants in the first half of my high tunnel were doing well, and the back half was struggling.
-We’ve since used the E.P.S.I. to help those struggling plants and have noticed a huge difference there!
+We’ve since used the E.P.S.I. to continue to help our struggling plants and have noticed a huge difference!

-In the rows where the soil is quite poor, it has started improving the soil health significantly, as well.
-Case in point, I have a good chunk of my dahlias in a row with very poor soil, but I got them late in the season and had nowhere to put them.
+In the rows where the soil is quite poor, it has improved the soil health significantly, as well.
+Case in point, in 2023, I had a good chunk of my dahlias in a row with very poor soil, but I got them late in the season and had nowhere to put them.
 I was fully expecting them to do poorly.
 While using the E.P.S.I., they might not be my best set of dahlias, but they have far exceeded my expectations!

 This happened accidentally when I wanted to collect water from our high tunnel.
 I set up a bunch of Rubbermaid totes along the side of the tunnel to collect the rainwater (pictured below), and in one of those totes, I had some leftover manure.
 I didn’t get time to empty it because it was raining as I was setting up the totes.
 I didn’t use the rainwater from that collection until a few days later.
 Any plants that got the water with the manure were significantly further along than those in the high tunnel that didn’t get the “lazy person’s compost tea.”

-If you want to make your own quick compost tea, add some manure or worm casings to the bottom of a tote, collect rainwater, leave it for a few days, water your plants, and watch them flourish!
+If you want to make your own quick compost tea, add some manure or worm casings to the bottom of a tote, collect rainwater, leave it for a few days, water your plants, and watch them flourish.
+See the step-by-step of how I do it in this reel!

 Related: How to Fertilize Your Seedlings for Healthier Plants